- Pulseway is a great Monitoring and Management software, and this review will showcase why.

 You can set up an advanced IT automation workflow that will closely monitor everything and resolve any IT issues automatically right after they happen.

-The auto-remediation will be triggered after the error or issue happens, without the need of human interference.
+The auto-remediation will be triggered after the error or issue happens, without the need for human interference.
 This way, the possibility of downtime is reduced to 0.

 Having an automated troubleshooting process will greatly benefit the company because it will help avoid unexpected downtime, resulting in more time allocated to the things that matter.